How a Charitable Remainder Unitrust Works for New York Donors

 • Pre-arranged sales of contributed property, triggering capital gains attribution to the donor.

-• Contributing S corporation stock or mortgaged real estate without restructuring.
+• Contributing S corporation stock or mortgaged real estate without restructuring first.

 • Inadequate qualified appraisals for non-cash contributions.